 Another large appeal to Wiseman’s films is the platform it provides for more marginalized people.
 A common theme throughout his work is the inclusion of documentation of the disadvantaged and disabled.
 It can be somewhat tiring to watch films which portray disabled or homeless people in a clearly biased or unrealistic way, and, in Wiseman’s films, these people are treated by the camera equally to everyone else.
 No one is really given a different portrayal, and the way they act in the film is truly the real way they behaved and what they did in the ‘scene.’
 There is also a lack of ‘main characters’ although there are occasionally recurring ‘scenes’ of the same person.
 His films almost work as vignettes: showing how a large array of different people have differing experiences in the same situation.

 One of the many aspects of Wiseman’s filmmaking which sets him apart is his rather analog approach to filmmaking.
 For the most part, there has been little difference in the way Wiseman has shot his films from his beginning in the 60s to now.
-As clarified with an interview with The American Society of Cinematographers, during the first half of his career, Wiseman shot on black and white film stock rather than digital and in the 1980s, he switched to color film, as it became cheaper and more widely available and in recent years, he has switched to using digital HD film for the same reasons.
+As clarified with an interview with The American Society of Cinematographers, during the first half of his career, Wiseman shot on black and white film stock rather than digital and in the 1980s, when he switched to color film, as it became cheaper and more widely available and in recent years, he has switched to using digital HD film for the same reasons.
 According to a 2008 interview with The Threepenny Review, instead of digitally editing, he edits by hand: trimming unwanted film.
 This analog aspect of editing is actually somewhat necessary to making a Wiseman film, due to the fact that almost all sense of story (although not quite narrative) is found in the editing process; rather than while filming or prior to filming.
 In fact, most aspects of Wiseman’s films are rather spontaneous: he only spends a few days filming, and there is little to no preparation.

 In finding Wiseman’s films within this past year, they have found somewhat of a treasured place in my heart.
 The difference between Wisemans’ films and a majority of almost all other films (although there are some films and filmmakers who are similarly wonderful) brings a certain intense breath of fresh air.
 Even if it can be argued that the fly-on-the-wall technique employed in Wiseman’s films can occasionally be exploitative or voyeuristic, they offer a perspective so different from anything else.
 The prolificness of Wiseman also, thankfully, provides an almost never ending amount of content to watch.
 In the spirit of Wiseman, and his clear support of libraries and public media all of his films have been released under his own film distribution company, Zipporah Films, which is funded by PBS, and consequently is available for free viewing on Kanopy.
 I highly recommend you give it a try.
 In doing so, you support the free broadcast of media to the public and a wonderful filmmaker: all you need is a library card.